19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 # Companions

+*Optional Rule*
 Companions follow the party into great danger, even the [Shadowcurse](../Hazards/Shadowcurse.md).
+Some campaigns may not allow PCs to attract companions.

 ## Number of Companions